magv/ratracer/README.md

   pattern per line; keep all the outputs that match any of these pattern, and erase all the others.

-  The pattern syntax is simple: "*" stands for "any sequence of characters", all other characters stand for themselves.
+  The pattern syntax is simple: `*` stands for any sequence of characters, all other characters stand for themselves.

 * **drop-outputs** *filename*